aaron13100/404solution/README.md

 ![3.
 Create New Redirect](http://plugins.svn.wordpress.org/404-solution/trunk/assets/screenshot-3.jpg)

 ## Changelog ##

+## Version 2.4.0 (November 26, 2017) ##
+* Improvement: Major speed improvement on 'Redirects' and 'Captured' tabs when there are lots of logs.

 ## Version 2.3.2 (November 25, 2017) ##
 * Improvement: Minor efficiency improvements to work better on larger sites.